Phoenix Mercury Waive Four Players

 Phoenix Mercury News Release

-PHOENIX - The Phoenix Mercury have waived guards Yarden Garzon and Aisha Sheppard and forwards Maggie Doogan and Jaime Nared.
+PHOENIX - The Phoenix Mercury have waived guards Shay Ciezki and Lauren Jensen, forward Morgan Maly and center Jillian Alleyne.

 Check out the Phoenix Mercury Statistics